Told You So (Christopher album)

-Told You So is the second studio album of Danish singer Christopher released by EMI Denmark on 24 March 2014.
+Told You So is the second studio album by the Danish singer Christopher, released by Parlophone Denmark on 24 March 2014.
 The album peaked at number 2 on the Danish Albums Chart.
-Four singles had been released from the album: "Told You So", "Crazy", "Mama" and "Nympho".
+Four singles were released from the album: "Told You So", "Crazy", "Mama" and "Nympho".
 The first three singles reached the top ten on the Danish Singles Chart, peaking at number four, two and nine, respectively.

-The album sold 1,500 copies the first day in Denmark and 500 in Norway.
+A deluxe edition of the album was released in November 2014.